amapruns/Calcium-Imaging-Analysis-with-R/README.md

 3. Copy and paste Normalization.R, Threshold.R and Threshold_iono.R files into the folder from step 2
 4. In the R interface: File  Source R code select a file from step 3, repeat for all the three files
-5. Type: Normalization_ionomycin() in the R console and follow along with the prompt Important considerations:
+5. Type: Normalization_ionomycin() in the R console and follow along with the prompt
-Make sure the input file is in .csv format with column headers as Time/frames, <however many cells you have>, column with background intensity (obtained by selecting a dark area in the field of view in ImageJ).
-Two sample input files are provided: one with ph5 response named “TestR.csv” and another with ionomycin response “ionotest.csv”.
-“SampleCalculations.xlsx” shows a step-by-step breakdown of this software in an excel format for ease of understanding.

 # Aim 2: To record peak response of a drug responder.